2016 South Sydney Rabbitohs season: Kirisome Auva'a Sacking

 On 13 July 2016, Auva’a was sacked by the Rabbitohs for a second breach of the NRL’s Testing Policy for illicit substances.
 While Auva’a, did not return a positive test for an illicit or hazardous substance in this instance, he contravened the rules as set out in the NRL Policy.
 Under the terms of the policy, the Rabbitohs had the right to terminate the troubled star’s contract for a second breach.
 In a statement released on Thursday afternoon, South Sydney said they would “continue to offer welfare assistance and support to Kirisome”.

-Paul Cater Sacking
+Paul Carter Sacking

 In July 2016 (while contracted with the Rabbitohs) Carter was sacked because he failed to attend a training session following a weekend bender.
 This was not Carter's first breach of conduct with the club.

 Following Carter's sacking by the Rabbitohs, he checked into an alcohol rehabilitation centre in Thailand.